 An introduction to industrial controls and automation that surveys electrical, electronic (digital and analog), and fluid power control systems.
 The course includes feedback loops, process control, control logic, and transducers.
 Labs will incorporate programmable controllers, pneumatic and hydraulic systems, motors and controllers, and robotic manipulators.
 Semester project required.
-Prerequisite: ENT 129 or permission of the instructor.
+Prerequisite: ENT-129 or permission of the instructor.

-ENT 261 Engineering Physics III: Electricity & Light
+ENT-261 Engineering Physics III: Electricity, Magnetism and Light

-4 Credits • Fall • SC/ls • CC-OR
+4 Credits ■ Fall ■ SC/Is ■ CC-OR

-The third course in a series, Lectures and laboratories cover electrostatics, fields, capacitance, DC circuits, magnetics, electromagnetic waves, light and optics including interference and diffraction and related engineering applications.

-Prerequisite: ENT 161 and ENM 152, or permission of the instructor.
+The third course in a series.
+Lectures and laboratories cover electrostatics, fields, capacitance, DC circuits, magnetics, electromagnetic waves, light and optics including interference and diffraction and related engineering applications.
+Prerequisite: ENT-161 and ENM-152, or permission of the instructor.
+Corequisite: ENM-251 or permission of the instructor.